tyinplop/CSC325ClassProject/user_personas/end_user.md

 - **Limited Tech Background**: Finds advanced technical jargon or complicated settings overwhelming.

 ## Scenario
-Alex logs into the software each morning to view assigned customer support tickets.
+Cheez Boy logs into the software each morning to view assigned customer support tickets.
 They rely on clear, labeled dashboards to quickly understand ticket status and priorities.
-When a tricky case arises, Alex appreciates the built-in collaboration tools—like chat or comments—to confer with team members.
-With a user-centric design, Alex can update ticket status, respond to customers, and track progress in one place.
-If the software becomes too cumbersome or slow, Alex feels frustrated and worried about missing service-level agreement (SLA) targets.
+When a tricky case arises, Cheez Boy appreciates the built-in collaboration tools—like chat or comments—to confer with team members.
+With a user-centric design, Cheez Boy can update ticket status, respond to customers, and track progress in one place.
+If the software becomes too cumbersome or slow, Cheez Boy feels frustrated and worried about missing service-level agreement (SLA) targets.